+What is the approach?
 The Family Planning Scorecard is an accountability mechanism implemented in Nigeria to monitor progress and commitment of the government vis a vis FP2020 commitments.
 The tool was used to strengthen accountability mechanisms and standards to introduce the elements of answerability and transparency that would make implementation of commitments more result oriented and cost effective.

+Where is it used?
 This approach was used primarily at national level in Nigeria.

+How does it work?
 The following steps were taken to implement the FP Scorecard in Nigeria:

 - 1. A meeting was held with the Technical Management Committee of the lead organization, Association for the Advancement of Family Planning (AAFP), where it was agreed that a mechanism should be put in place to monitor progress and commitment of the government to the FP2020 partnership. - 2.
 A consultant was hired to review and put together all relevant documents on FP in Nigeria, including the FP2020 commitments. - 3.
 A stakeholder meeting of key FP actors in Nigeria was held to review the consultant's report and make final decisions about how to use the data. - 4.
 Four documents were then developed to score the progress and track the implementation of the FP Blueprint and other related interventions in Nigeria, including the FP2020 commitment.
 An issue brief was also developed to help brief major advocacy targets, particularly the media and national leaders. - 5.
 A dissemination plan was developed to share information on the commitments. - 6.
-All major media houses were invited to a press conference, where they were briefed and given the four documents.

-- 7. All major FP stakeholders were invited to a convening, where they were briefed on the commitments, received the four documents, and agreed on action plans to move the plans forward. - 8.
+All major media houses were invited to a press conference, where they were briefed and given the four documents. - 7.
+All major FP stakeholders were invited to a convening, where they were briefed on the commitments, received the four documents, and agreed on action plans to move the plans forward. - 8.
 The documents were disseminated in a meeting with high-level leaders and during the FP conference in Nigeria.

+Why use this approach?
 The scorecard materials were disseminated widely and regularly, making it easier for civil society and FP stakeholders to collectively understand the progress made.
 As a result, there was improved implementation of the commitment among government agencies, in partnership with civil society.

+What do I need to consider?
 To implement the FP Scorecard, there is typically a convening civil society organization.
 Financial and technical resources need to be made available to ensure that FP-related documents can be collated, analyzed, and disseminated regularly.

-EXAMPLE THREE The Common Framework
+Example 3: The Common Framework

+What is the approach?
 The Common Framework is a set of shared indicators that family planning advocates-as well as champions and technical agencies-can use to monitor government spending on family planning programs and commodities in a comparable way across different geographies.
 The purpose of the common framework is to develop a standard language for reporting family planning budget expenditures across countries and to measure and compare access to official budget data and budget transparency.

+Where is it used?
 This approach is used at the national level in Burkina Faso, Côte d'Ivoire, Malawi, Tanzania, Uganda, and Zambia.

+How does it work?
 The Common Framework combines two tools for data collection and presentation to support government engagement in sustaining funding for family planning: